demisto/content/Packs/Slack/Scripts/SlackAsk/README.md

     </tr>
     <tr>
       <td>responseType</td>
-      <td>How the user should response to the question.
+      <td>How the user should respond to the question.
 Default is "buttons".</td>
       <td>Optional</td>
     </tr>
     <tr>